Science at Hand Day

 Launch a pipette rocket using a combustion reaction and see how high it flies.

 From nanotechnology to shells, explore various science topics with Fernbank Ultimate Naturalist volunteers.

 Society of Physics Students, Georgia State University

-Get up close to a 3D printer and other amazing physics gadgets.
+Get up close to a 3D printer, a digital microscope, and other amazing physics gadgets.

 The Learning and Development Lab, Psychology at Georgia State University

-Cost: All Science at Hand Day activities are included with Museum admission and free for members.
+Cost: Included with Museum admission and free for members.

 Export this event (iCal)